-The satisfiability problem is known to be $ \mathbf{NP} $-complete in general and for many restricted cases.
+The satisfiability problem is known to be $ \mathbf{NP} $-complete in general and for many restricted cases, for example see \cite{MR3544062, MR3386014, MR3864719, MR2184613, MR3810276, MR2500722}.
 Finding the strongest possible restrictions under which the satisfiability problem remains $ \mathbf{NP} $-complete is important since this can make it easier to prove the $ \mathbf{NP} $-completeness of new problems by allowing easier reductions.
 An instance of $k$-SAT is a set of clauses that are disjunctions of exactly $k$ literals.
 The problem is to determine whether there is an assignment of truth values to the variables such that all the clauses are satisfied.
-One way to restrict instances of $k$-SAT is to limit the number of times a variable can occur.
-Consider a 4-SAT formula with the property that each clause contains 4 literals and each variable appears 4 times in the formula, twice negated and twice not negated; determining whether there is a truth setting for the formula such that in each clause there are exactly 2 true literals is $\mathbf{NP}$-complete.
+One way to restrict instances of $k$-SAT is to limit the number of times a variable can be occurred.
+Consider a 4-SAT formula with the property that each clause contains four variables and each variable appears four times in the formula, twice negated and twice not negated, determining whether there is a truth assignment for the formula such that in each clause there are exactly two true literals is $\mathbf{NP}$-complete.
 In this work, we show that a similar version of this problem is $\mathbf{NP}$-complete \cite{Puzzle}.